Q: What is the meanest thing that venture capitalists can do to founders?

 “The partner doesn’t even go to board meetings anymore [but they own 20%].”
 There are exceptions.
 But usually — that’s a small, but clear signal, they think it’s a Total Dog.
 Or at least.
 Will never be big, ever.

-The second key is not to ask for more money, and not expect it.
+- The second key is not to ask for more money from your VCs, and not expect it.
 If you are struggling, and ask for more money, you may get it.
-If you are still struggling, and ask again, many VCs will want to fire you.
+If you are still struggling, and ask again — a second “forced” check after the initial investments — many VCs will want to find someone “better”.
 Struggle, but just ask for help and not money — and you’ll be much more aligned.